ivobeerens-nl/blog/content/blog/2013/10/vmware-vcenter-server-appliance-vcsa-5-5-deployment-tips-and-tricks/index.md

   - "vcsa"
   - "VMware"
 author: Ivo Beerens
+url: /2013/10/09/vmware-vcenter-server-appliance-vcsa-5-5-deployment-tips-and-tricks/
 ---

+Here are some deployment tips and tricks for the VMware vCenter Server Appliance (VCSA):
 - The VMware vCenter Server Appliance is a preconfigured Linux-based virtual machine.
 The VMware vCenter Server Appliance (VCSA) is available as OVF/ OVA
 - It based on Suse Linux Enterprise 11 64-bit
 - Linked Mode, Microsoft SQL or DB2 is not supported